Saturday, March 20th, 2023

 Live & Interactive Zoom Webinar!

 Presentation Slides PDF Included!

-Provides for EBT/PSY Training.
+Provides for GSB/EBT/PSY Training.

 This course is designed for Psychologists, Licensed Clinical Mental Health Counselors, Licensed Clinical Social Workers, Licensed Clinical Addictions Specialists, Certified Alcohol & Drug Counselors, Licensed Marriage & Family Therapists.